 Treasury money market fund

-‘Treasury' money market fund is a money market fund which exclusively invests in government securities.
+‘Treasury' or 'Government' money market fund is a money market fund which exclusively invests in government securities.

 Undertakings for Collective Investment in Transferable Securities (UCITS) are investment funds that have been established in accordance with the UCITS Directive, initially adopted in 1985.

-‘Weighted average final maturity' (WAFM) or ‘Weighted average life' (WAL), is a measure of credit risk.
+‘Weighted average life' (WAL) or ‘Weighted average final maturity' (WAFM) is a measure of credit risk.
 WAL is calculated by taking the final maturity of the underlying money market instruments held by the fund, weighted according to the relative holdings per instrument.

 ‘Weighted average maturity', or WAM, is used to measure interest rate risk.
 WAM is calculated by taking the average length of time to maturity (fixed rate) or the next interest rate reset (floating rate) for each underlying money market instrument.